 - Next mince the parsley and garlic, add to a small bowl with the olive oil.

-- Place the smashed potatoes on a baking sheet.
+- Place potatoes on a single layer on the rimmed baking sheet.
 Spoon the herb mixture over each potato.

 - Sprinkle with salt and pepper and bake until crunchy and golden.